 Johannesburg defies all logic.
-And, had a meteorite not stuck the region 2020 million years ago, encouraging gold up to depths that could be mined, the city probably never would have existed.
+And, had a meteorite not struck in the region 2020 million years ago, encouraging gold up to depths that could be mined, the city probably never would have existed.

 At 1,700 feet above sea level and with no natural water source, Johannesburg contains none of the natural or geographical infrastructure that helps a city thrive and survive.
-Yet, it has done both those things, making it the world’s largest city not on a coastline.
+Yet, it has done both those things, making it one of the world’s largest cities not on a coastline.

 However, the sad reality is that where there is gold there is outside interest and it didn’t take long for the battle for wealth to culminate in oppression.
 In the face of global economic depression, that foundation of discrimination was codified to the point that by the 1950s, the South African Government had implemented one of the worst examples of institutional racism in world history.